elfrmkr/elfrmkr/README.md

 - 🔭 I’m a Frontend Developer

-- 🌱 I'm on a mission to learn Node.js
+- 🌱 I'm on a mission to learn and share knowledge!!!

 - 📫 Find me on <a href="https://www.linkedin.com/in/elif-irem-kara/">Linkedin</a>